cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Worked on Playlists, Playlist switching, and many various small things.
 * There are many inconsistencies in the various methods.
 Even within the same method various behaviours can vary.
 One version of webview autoloads while the other does not, etc.
 * 🤬 Rewrote the Log Viewer for the third time.
   * The original idea was in theory very simple: